 - Gather Service Provider Metadata File — Once SAML entry is Activated, click the Edit button once more and Copy the Metadata URL (Read Only) link that is displayed: (https://servername:8443/insight/sso/saml/metadata).
 Open a new browser tab and browse to this URL.
-Download and Save the resulting metadata.xml file, this will contain all of the Variphy SAML Metadata that you will use inside of Azure AD.
+Download and Save the resulting metadata.xml file, this will contain all of the Variphy SAML Metadata that you will use inside of Entra ID.

 Azure AD Enterprise Application Setup

-Following this article, you will gain insight where/how to setup your Variphy SAML Application to the Azure AD Identity Provider.
+Following this article, you will gain insight into where/how to set up your Variphy SAML Application to the Entra ID Identity Provider.

-- In your Home Admin Console, search for to Enterprise Applications.
+- In your Home Admin Console, search for Enterprise Applications.

 - Click New Application.